MZKhan18/Laptop-Price-Predictor/README.md

 # Laptop Price Predictor

-This is a simple web application built using Streamlit that predicts the price of a laptop based on various features.
+This is a machine learning that predicts the price of a laptop based on various features.
 The prediction model is trained using the Random Forest algorithm.
 The application also includes data analysis and feature engineering steps.

 ## You can check this project at : https://laptop-price-predictor-1gcb.onrender.com/